St Joseph's Academy, Dehradun: History

 St. Joseph's Academy was formally opened and blessed on 2 March 1934 by Rev. Fr.
 Antanasius.
 Rev. Bro.
 A.M.
 Keogh was the first principal of SJA.
 When it opened, the roll-call was 21; in 1959, over a thousand students were attending the school.
 At present, the school has a student strength of 3400 and 120 teachers.

 St. Joseph's Academy has an auditorium, built in 1984 and inaugurated by Mother Teresa.
 The auditorium has a seating capacity of nearly 1300 people.

 In 2004 St. Joseph's completed 70 years, to commemorate the occasion, the play ‘Peter Pan’ was staged.
 The musical 'Joseph and the Amazing Technicolor Dreamcoat' was staged in 2006 and on the 80th anniversary the musical 'Anandsagar' was staged.

 Motto

 The school motto (Latin) is "Laborare Est Orare", which means "Work is Worship".

 Academics

-The school is affiliated to the Council for the Indian School Certificate Examinations.
-The school conducts the standard 10th ICSE and the standard 12th ISC examinations.
+Till 1975, the school prepared students for the Senior Cambridge Examination for which, the answer scripts were sent to England.
+In the year 1976, the school officially became an affiliate of the Council for the Indian School Certificate Examinations, New Delhi, which conducts the Indian Certificate of Secondary Education Examination (ICSE - X) and the Indian School Certificate Examination (ISC - XII) Examinations.

 SJA offers education from Kindergarten to Class 12th, with five to six sections in each class.
 Students have a choice to study Science or Commerce after Class 10th.